Kozea/Radicale/DOCUMENTATION.md

 ## Simple 5-minute setup

 You want to try Radicale but only have 5 minutes free in your calendar?
-Let's go right now and play a little bit with Radicale!
+Let's go right now and play a bit with Radicale!

 When everything works, you can get a [client](#documentation/supported-clients) and start creating calendars and address books.
 The server **only** binds to